thinkful-ei17/scott-react-capstone-ideas/StudyGroupSpec.md

 ## Screen by Screen

 StudyGroup consists of a variety of views.
 All will be executed using React Components.
-Each view will be represented in the following document with ALL CAPITOL LETTERS.
+Each view will be represented in the following document with ALL CAPITAL LETTERS.

 ## Landing View